bmndc/nokia-leo/README.md

 - KaiOS accounts are NOT mandatory for the phone' operations or downloading apps from KaiStore, but they can be set up under *Settings > Accounts* if you need them for Anti-Theft features.

 ## Known issues
 - RAM optimizations leading to aggressive background task killing.
-This can be mitigated by rooting the phone, then append this line in the startup script in /boot to disable the 'low memory killer' function.
+This can be mitigated by rooting the phone, then append this line in the startup script in `/boot/ramdisk/init.qcom.post_boot.sh` (see below on extracting boot partition using Android Image Kitchen) to disable the 'low memory killer' function.
 Don't forget to add a swapfile afterwards:
 ```
 echo "0" > /sys/module/lowmemorykiller/parameters/enable_lmk
 ```